 The students were members of the YMCA's training school.
-Naismith wanted to come up with a healthful, fun sport where the students would be able to burn off excess energy indoors, and yet have the game be accommodated into the confines of a small gym (which also functioned as an auditorium for YMCA plays and activities.)
+Naismith wanted to come up with a healthy, fun sport where the students could burn off excess energy indoors and the game was easily playable in the confines of a small gym (which also functioned as an auditorium for plays and activities).

-It was Naismith who named his new game "basket (for the peach basket) ball,” two words that are hardly basketball slang terms.
+It was Naismith who named his new game "basket (for the peach basket) ball.”
 The game was an immediate hit with the students, and quickly spread to other schools.
-There was an initial problem, though, with the peach basket: if the scorer managed to land the ball into the basket, the game stopped until they could get someone to free the ball up.
+There was an initial problem with the peach basket, though: if the scorer got the ball into the basket, the game stopped until someone could free the ball.
 The basket, nailed high off the floor, still had the bottom intact!

-Afterwards, they also figured out that people watching the game who were sitting in the balcony were unwitting targets in case the ball flew passed the basket.
-Naismith came up with the idea of using a board behind the basket, to protect spectators.
+Afterwards, they soon realized that people watching the game from the balcony were unwitting targets in case the ball flew past the basket.
+Naismith came up with the idea of using a board behind the basket to protect spectators.
 That wooden contrivance, now known as the backboard in basketball, is still in use today.